 Benefits of a Feasibility Study

 Preparing a project's feasibility study is an important step that may assist project managers in making informed decisions about whether or not to spend time and money on the endeavor.
-Feasibility studies may also help a company's management avoid taking on a tricky business endeavor by providing them with critical information.
+Feasibility studies may also help a company's management avoid taking on a tricky business endeavor by providing critical information.

-An additional advantage of doing a feasibility study is that it aids in the creation of new ventures by providing information on factors such as how a company will work, what difficulties it could face, who its competitors are, and how much and where it will get its funding from.
+An additional advantage of doing a feasibility study is that it aids in creating new ventures by providing information on factors such as how a company will work, what difficulties it could face, who its competitors are, and how much and where it will get its funding from.
 These marketing methods are the goal of feasibility studies, which try to persuade financiers and banks whether putting money into a certain company venture makes sense.

 What Is Included in a Feasibility Study Report?